 Just underneath the town of Plaka are two of the more significant archaeological spaces on Milos.
 These are the catacombs used by early Christians, and the recently renovated theatre area.

-The catacombs of Milos is an area where some of the early Christians on the island were buried.
+The catacombs of Milos are where some of the early Christians on the island were buried.
 Today, you can spend a short time in there accompanied by a site guard, who limits the time spent underground to 15 minutes.
 This is an interesting, and perhaps a little spooky, place, and you will probably love seeing the sunshine again.

-The theatre up above the catacombs has been recently renovated, and is free to enter and explore.
-It gives a good indication of how it must have looked in the past, and has a lovely position on the side of the hill.
-From the theatre, you can then walk down to Klima.
+The theatre up above the catacombs has been recently renovated.
+It gives a good indication of how it must have looked in the past, and is free to enter and explore.
+Its position on the side of the hill is really lovely.

 Fishing Villages of Milos

-The most well known fishing village is Klima.
-You can reach this either by driving down to it, or by walking down from Plaka or the theatre underneath.
+The best-known fishing village in Milos is Klima.
+You can reach this either by driving down here, or by walking down from Plaka or the theatre underneath.

 Where to eat on Milos

-And finally, no vacation in Milos would be complete without visiting a restaurant or two!
-Good food is everywhere in Milos.
-You'd have to try pretty hard to find a bad meal.
+And finally, no vacation in Milos would be complete without visiting a restaurant or two.
+In our experience, you'd have to try pretty hard to find a bad meal.
 All of the tavernas and restaurants we visited were way above average.

-Whether you prefer sticking to traditional tavernas specialising in local food or want to try a more upscale fusion restaurant, you'll certainly eat well.
-Here's 3 of my favourite places to eat on Milos, where a couple can easily eat for 35-40 euro, with little space left for dessert.
+Whether you prefer sticking to traditional tavernas specialising in local food or want to try more upscale restaurants, you'll certainly eat well.
+Here's some of our favourite places to eat on Milos, where a couple can easily eat for 35-40 euro, with little space left for dessert.

 Oh!
 Hamos (Adamas)